jnozzi/cocoadev.com/markdown/FourCharCode.md

 A datatype used to hold four bytes like a creator code.

-They are used like:     General/FourCharCode myApp = 'myAp'
+They are used like:     FourCharCode myApp = 'myAp'

-Cocoa General/APIs don't use four-char codes like the Carbon General/APIs do.
-When you want to supply a four-char code to a Cocoa method, you wrap it in an General/NSString like so:     [foo methodWithFourCharCode: @"'General/MyAp'"]
+Cocoa APIs don't use four-char codes like the Carbon APIs do.
+When you want to supply a four-char code to a Cocoa method, you wrap it in an NSString like so:     [foo methodWithFourCharCode: @"'MyAp'"]

 ----
 I was under the impression that this was not allowed by the C standard, because e.g. of endian-ness.